Skip to content

 Tournament Rules

-What are the rules of UTS tournaments ?
+What are the rules of UTS tournaments?

-All UTS tournaments have a 8 players line-up
+All UTS tournaments have a 8 players line-up and are packed across 2 or 3 days.

-There are 2 types of event:
+There are several types of tournaments:

 ❖ 2 groups of 4 players (Group A / Group B)